Salon Business Plan Template: How-To Guide + Example

 II.
 Company Overview

-[Company Name], located at [insert location here] is a new, upscale hair salon focusing on providing professional hair cut styles and services in an enjoyable environment.
+[Salon Name], located at [salon location] is a new, upscale salon focusing on providing professional haircut styles and services in an enjoyable environment.
 It will showcase a well-designed interior as well as a full-featured waiting area equipped with television screens and at-request refreshments.
-[The Company] also sells a variety of premium hairstyling and hair care products which will be on display in the waiting room.
+[Salon Name] also sells a variety of premium hairstyling and hair care products which will be on display in the waiting room.

-[Company Name] was founded by [Founder’s Name].
-While [Founder’s Name] has been in the hairstyling business for some time, it was in [month, year] that he decided to launch [Company Name].
-Specifically, during this time, [Founder] took a trip to Fort Lauderdale, FL.
-During his trip, [Founder’s Name] frequented a hair salon that enjoyed tremendous success.
-After discussing the business at length with the owner of the salon, [Founder’s Name] clearly understood that a similar business would enjoy significant success in his hometown.
+[Salon Name] was founded by [Salon Owner].
+While [Salon Owner] has been in the hairstyling business for some time, it was in [month, year] that he decided to launch [Salon Name].
+Specifically, during this time, [Salon Owner] took a trip to Fort Lauderdale, FL.
+During his trip, [Salon Owner] frequented a salon that enjoyed tremendous success.
+After discussing the business at length with the owner, [Salon Owner] clearly understood that a similar business would enjoy significant success in his hometown.

-Specifically, the customer demographics and competitive situations in the Fort Lauderdale location and in his hometown were so similar that he knew the business would work.
-After surveying the local population, [Founder’s name] went ahead and founded [company name].
+Specifically, the customer demographics and competitive situations in the Fort Lauderdale location and his hometown were so similar that he knew the business would work.
+After surveying the local population, [Salon Owner] went ahead and founded [Salon Name].

-Upon returning from Fort Lauderdale, surveying the local customer base, and finding a potential retail location, [Founder’s Name] incorporated [Company Name] as an S-Corporation on [date of incorporation].
+Upon returning from Fort Lauderdale, surveying the local customer base, and finding a potential retail location, [Salon Owner] incorporated [Salon Name] as an S-Corporation on [date of incorporation].

-The business is currently being run out of [Founder’s Name] home office, but once the lease on [Company Name]’s retail location is finalized, all operations will be run from there.
+The business is currently being run out of [Salon Owner] home office, but once the lease on [Salon Name]’s retail location is finalized, all operations will be run from there.

 • Found office space and signed Letter of Intent to lease it

-• Developed the company’s name, logo and website located at [website]
+• Created the salon’s name, logo, and website located at [website]

 • Hired an interior designer for the decor and furniture layout